mykelalvis/FATESRD/fate-srd.com/Other/venture-city.md

 Phasing

 Walls are something other people have to deal with.
-You’ve always found it easier to ghost on through.
+You've always found it easier to ghost on through.

 **Basic Phasing:** You can use [[Burglary]] to walk through walls and other physical barriers.
 A standard interior wooden door is a Fair (+2) obstacle, while thicker barriers of sturdier materials provide more opposition.